karpathy/arxiv-sanity-preserver/README.md

 $ pip install -r requirements.txt
 ```

 You will also need [ImageMagick](http://www.imagemagick.org/script/index.php) and [pdftotext](https://poppler.freedesktop.org/), which you can install on Ubuntu as `sudo apt-get install imagemagick poppler-utils`.
+Bleh, that's a lot of dependencies isn't it.

 ### Processing pipeline

-I tried to keep the project code relatively clean, but I do encourage you to skim each script when you run it.
-There are a few magic numbers here and there.
+The processing pipeline requires you to run a series of scripts, and at this stage I really encourage you to manually inspect each script, as they may contain various inline settings you might want to change.
 In order, the processing pipeline is:

 1. Run `fetch_papers.py` to query arxiv API and create a file `db.p` that contains all information for each paper.
 This script is where you would modify the **query**, indicating which parts of arxiv you'd like to use.
 Note that if you're trying to pull too many papers arxiv will start to rate limit you.
 You may have to run the script multiple times, and I recommend using the arg `--start_index` to restart where you left off when you were last interrupted by arxiv.
 2. Run `download_pdfs.py`, which iterates over all papers in parsed pickle and downloads the papers into folder `pdf`